program-2/reason/README.md

    (Here the dependencies of dependencies will also be injected as well)

----Second way (calling a method and injecting the type-hinted Reason)
+   <Second way> (calling a method and injecting the type-hinted Reason)

 1- Put "Reason $Reason" as parameter of the method: